Research and governance

 Reviewer rulebook

-The public rulebook should make reviewer roles, challenge windows, conflicts, appeal paths, proof uniqueness, and third-party externality standing visible before users rely on a proposal.
+The public rulebook makes reviewer roles, challenge windows, conflicts, appeal paths, proof uniqueness, and third-party externality standing visible before participants rely on a record.

 Transparency reports

-The first useful report now counts review outcomes, disclosure grants, reports, appeals, operator timing, and unresolved disputes with small-sample suppression.
+The report counts review outcomes, disclosure grants, reports, appeals, operator timing, and unresolved disputes with small-sample suppression.
 It does not expose private-feed data, case files, report bodies, or exact wishes.

 Open transparency reportPeople, operators, and advisors

-Public authorship matters because counterparties are trusting more than a matching interface.
-The team and governance page should identify operators, reviewer responsibilities, and advisor roles as they become formal.
+Public accountability matters because counterparties are trusting more than an interface.
+The team and governance page identifies operators, reviewer responsibilities, decision rights, and advisor roles as they become formal.